shenning00/emulated_hue/README.md

 ### Note:

+This component was tested with HA version 0.57.2.

-This component has not been thoroughly tested.
-I have a very limited test bed.
+I have a very limited environment to test with so you are kinda on your own.

 ### What is this?